Album review: Katy Perry - Witness

 Album review: Katy Perry - Witness | Random J Pop

 At its core, Witness is too much of a mess to truly be saved.
 But the wreckage could have been salvaged somewhat if the songs were re-ordered, the tracklist was cut to a lean 12 and "Pendulum" was made the album closer instead of the dreary as fuck "Into me you see".
-The only thread which remains somewhat through this album aside from the inconsistencies is that Katy has a thing for 90s pop.
-But the awful songwriting, lack of killer hooks and the monotony of the songs generally stop the likes of "Roulette", "Déjà vu", "Power", "Chained to the rhythm" and "Tsunami" from reaching their potential - all songs of which could have done with Bonnie McKee working her magic on the hooks and Benny Blanco or Cirkut to polish up the production.
+The only thread which remains somewhat through this album, aside from the inconsistencies, is that Katy has a thing for 90s pop.
+But the awful songwriting, lack of killer hooks and the monotony of the songs stop the likes of "Roulette", "Déjà vu", "Power", "Chained to the rhythm" and "Tsunami" from reaching their potential - all songs of which could have done with Bonnie McKee working her magic on the hooks and Benny Blanco or Cirkut to polish up the production.

 It's a shame what happened with this album, because it could have been good had there been a clear objective with it.
 But this is what happens when an A&R isn't on their shit and an artist is left floundering.
 Katy doesn't seem confident on this album at all.
 Even the master hitmaker that is Max Martin turns in tepidness; only delivering one sure fire song, and even that isn't an immediate standout.
 Witness is spread across a larger team of writers and producers than any of Katy's previous albums, but the general feeling here is that the writers either thought that by virtue of simply working with Katy Perry that an insta pop hit would be guaranteed with little effort.
-Or they're just not that great at songwriting, period.
-There's no real evidence here of Katy being challenged or pressed for what is truly going on with her to pull the truth out and manifest it into every song - which seems crazy, given that this was supposed to be the objective with this album: earnest wokeness.

 Witness' lukewarm critical reception and the drama surrounding its release will overshadow the music, which may be for the best.
 Katy's tone deafness will more than likely have her disregard all criticisms of this album.
 But to ensure the follow up doesn't suffer the same fate, she'll need to wake up.